TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 27/Genesis 27.31.md

 ---

-And he also made savory food, and brought it unto his father; and he said unto his father, Let my father arise, and eat of his son's venison, that thy soul may bless me.
+He also made savory food, and brought it to his father.
+He said to his father, "Let my father arise, and eat of his son's venison, that your soul may bless me."